Tim77277/WizardUIKit/README.md

 ```swift
 func showProgressAlert(viewController: UIViewController)
 ```
-Use to show progress alert (Guarantee to be executed in main thread)
+Use to show progress alert
 ```swift
 func setProgress(progress: Float)
 ```
-Use to update progress bar (Guarantee to be executed in main thread)
+Use to update progress bar (Force to be executed in main thread)
 ```swift
 func hideProgressAlert()
 ```
-Use to hide progress bar (Guarantee to be executed in main thread)
+Use to hide progress bar (Force to be executed in main thread)

 ### Example
 ```swift